-Team 404 loves to carefully design and innovative the user experience with a fanatical focus on product fit and finish and simplification.
+Team 404 loves to carefully design and innovate the user experience with a passionate focus on product fit and finish and simplification.
 Jony Ive says it best "We have always thought about design as being so much more than just the way something looks.
 It's the whole thing: the way something works on so many different levels.
 Ultimately, of course, design defines so much of our experience."

 Norhart Team 404Justin Bartak

 Norhart Team 404Jordan Bartak

 Director of Technology Design